newrelic/demo-catalog/tutorials/2_tutorial_install_a_service/README.md

 # Tutorial : How to build a demo: Installing a Service

-In this second tutorial we will be building on the [first tutorial](../1_tutorial_provision_a_resource) provision a host and then installing a service on the host.
-Anything that will be installed on a host is defined in a block called "services" within a deployment configuration file.
+In this second tutorial we will be building on the [first tutorial](../1_tutorial_provision_a_resource) provision a resource and then installing a service on the resource.
+Anything that will be installed on a resource is defined in a block called "services" within a deployment configuration file.

 [Example deploy configuration](single-service.json):